bentonelli/bentonelli.github.io/_pages/research.md

   <p>Decades of research has shown that birds are shifting the timing of seasonal events like
   migration and breeding to keep up with warmer temperatures and earlier springs.
 Understanding how birds are adapting is critical to predicting how birds will fare in a rapidly changing world.
-  We find that among the 222 bird species, there is wide variation in the degree to which birds are responsive to earlier springs.
+  Using data from over 200 species, we find that there is wide variation in the degree to which birds are responsive to earlier springs.
+As a result, some birds are expected to show up earlier and earlier as the climate warms, while some species will hardly change the migration timing at all.
+These species that don't keep up may face increasing demographic consequences.
 Check out the paper
   <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/ele.14526">here</a>.
   </p>